Best Professional Outdoor BBQ Grills for 2022

 Along with the deep well, clean-up is easy for ash and grease with collection located in the bottom.

 The grill can be customized even to the grates designed for meat, fish, veggies, and even a Pancha or griddle to cook breakfast items.

-You have to wait 2-3 months to get it as well.
+You may wait over two months to get it as well.

 Sizes available in built-in and freestanding: 27, 30, 36, 42, and 54 inches

-The infrared trident is direct, intense heat, unlike a traditional gas burner that spreads heat.
-For a grill, you can quickly sear the outside of your meat without overcooking.
+The infrared trident is direct, intense heat, unlike a traditional gas burner like DCS that spreads heat.
+You can quickly sear the outside of your meat for a grill without overcooking.